avishek-sen-gupta/cobol-rekt/README.md

 - Injecting execution traces from the SMOJOL interpreter into Neo4J
 - Injecting record dependency connections (MOVE, COMPUTE, etc.) into Neo4J
 - Integration with OpenAI GPT to summarise nodes using bottom-up node traversal
+- Support for namespaces to allow unique addressing of (possibly same) graphs

 ## Dependencies